 The average age for people starting their Executive MBA’s is around 40 years old.
 I turn 42 soon – or 40 for the third time.
 For a regular MBA program the average age is closer to 30.
 Nothing wrong with it but that 10 years makes a difference in thinking and perspective.
 For me, at least.

-I chose Hanken School of Economics as my faculty.
+I chose the Hanken School of Economics as my faculty.
 It’s close to where I live in Helsinki and very accessible with public transportation.
-Their program schedule is almost optimized for me over two years’ time of studies.
+Their program schedule is almost optimized for me over two years’ time of study.
 They also have what’s called triple accreditation, wherein the school has all the major certifications and recognitions by the most influential business school accreditation organizations.
 I’m not inherently sure this makes a huge difference but it won’t hurt, I reasoned.
 Their motto, “We build the leaders of tomorrow“, is fitting and I felt this was the right path for me.

 My studies will take two years and hopefully I’ll graduate with a funny-looking hat (I hope they give out hats) in early 2021.
 We’re almost done with two modules and it’s been a challenging yet fun journey so far.